George Santayana: Education

-Santayana attended Boston Latin School and Harvard College, where he studied under the philosophers William James and Josiah Royce and was involved in eleven clubs as an alternative to athletics.
-He was founder and president of the Philosophical Club, a member of the literary society known as the O.K., an editor and cartoonist for The Harvard Lampoon, and co-founder of the literary journal The Harvard Monthly.
+Santayana attended Boston Latin School and Harvard College, where he studied under the philosophers William James and Josiah Royce and was involved in eleven clubs.
+He was founder and president of the Philosophical Club, a member of the literary society known as the O.K., an editor and cartoonist for The Harvard Lampoon, he joined one of Harvard's "Final Clubs", the Delphic Club, and co-founded the literary journal The Harvard Monthly.
 In December, 1885, he played the role of Lady Elfrida in the Hasty Pudding theatrical Robin Hood, followed by the production Papillonetta in the spring of his senior year.
-He received his A.B. summa cum laude in 1886 and was elected to Phi Beta Kappa.

-After graduating from Harvard in 1886, Santayana studied for two years in Berlin.
+He received his A.B. summa cum laude in 1886 and was elected to Phi Beta Kappa student fraternity.
+In 1886, Santayana studied for two years in Berlin.
 He then returned to Harvard to write his dissertation on Hermann Lotze (1889).
-He was a professor at Harvard from 1889–1912, becoming part of the Golden Age of the Harvard philosophy department.
-Some of his Harvard students became famous in their own right, including Conrad Aiken, W. E. B. Du Bois, T. S. Eliot, Robert Frost, Horace Kallen, Walter Lippmann and Gertrude Stein.
+He was a professor at Harvard from 1889 to 1912, becoming part of the Golden Age of The Harvard University Department of Philosophy.
+Some of his Harvard students became famous in their own right, including Conrad Aiken, W. E. B. Du Bois, T. S. Eliot, Robert Frost, Horace Kallen, Walter Lippmann, and Gertrude Stein.
 Wallace Stevens was not among his students but became a friend.
 From 1896 to 1897, Santayana studied at King's College, Cambridge.

 Later life

 Santayana never married.
 His romantic life, if any, is not well understood.
 Some evidence, including a comment Santayana made late in life comparing himself to A. E. Housman, and his friendships with people who were openly homosexual and bisexual, has led scholars to speculate that Santayana was perhaps homosexual or bisexual, but it remains unclear whether he had any actual heterosexual or homosexual relationships.
+Some historians would disagree with this assessment.
+For example, Santayana's biographer concluded that he had "an intense physical affair" with Frank Russell, 2nd Earl Russell, older brother to philosopher Bertrand Russell.
+The historian Douglass Shand-Tucci included an extensive discussion of Santayana's sexuality in his book on Boston's homosexual subculture in the late 19th century.

 In 1912, Santayana resigned his position at Harvard to spend the rest of his life in Europe.
 He had saved money and been aided by a legacy from his mother.
 After some years in Ávila, Paris and Oxford, after 1920, he began to winter in Rome, eventually living there year-round until his death.
 During his 40 years in Europe, he wrote 19 books and declined several prestigious academic positions.
 Many of his visitors and correspondents were Americans, including his assistant and eventual literary executor, Daniel Cory.
 In later life, Santayana was financially comfortable, in part because his 1935 novel, The Last Puritan, had become an unexpected best-seller.
 In turn, he financially assisted a number of writers, including Bertrand Russell, with whom he was in fundamental disagreement, philosophically and politically.